 Do you see the point I’m trying to make?
 Do not let fear keep you from application but also recognize when too much “skin” is harmful to your personal health.
 We can only love your neighbor as yourself (Matthew 22:39) when you love yourself.
 I know myself would have been a walled-up, wounded mom if I was on that team to go inside the prison to serve.
 But I still did some application because I was moved by heartbreak to do something.

-We just finished up a 9-week series on the fruits of the Spirit—and the vulnerability that each one grows in us.
+Find the series we have here on Bravester about the fruits of the Spirit—and the vulnerability that each one grows in us.
 Vulnerability that leads us to a brave and fruitful life.
+This will change your perspective.
 This is where the growth grows to.
 So what will you do with the “Jesus with skin on” opportunities that you stumble across?
 Just be inspired?
 Maybe drip a few tears?
 Or will you find a way to get in with your skin?

 Then you will have a story to share–and inspire others.
 The world needs the heartbreak you risk.